4542elgh/Dotfiles/README.md

 sudo EDITOR=vim visudo
 ```
 If you experience an error like thie `visudo: no editor found (editor path = /usr/bin/vi)`<br/>
-Try setting the default editor in sudoer file
+Try setting the default editor in sudoer file.
 First enter editing mode using above command, then add the following line to the end of the `sudoers` file
 ```bash
 Defaults editor=/usr/bin/vim # Replace Vim with your favorite editor